 Brooke Waldron

 Brooke’s work has been consistent with expressing identity, nature and her bold use of color.
-Her creative style often explores traditional and contemporary techniques in both her 2D and 3D work.
+Her creative style often explores traditional and contemporary techniques in both 2D and 3D work.
 Brooke is always challenging systems of exclusion where Native American artistic expression is often contrived into a one-dimensional space.

 She is the recipient of various arts & culture grants, invitational exhibits and special recognitions for her continued work in community based projects.
 She presented her first solo exhibition in November 2023.